maxharlow/who-follows-who/README.md

 Who Follows Who?
 ================

-Get who is following who from a list of Twitter account names as a spreadsheet.
+Find who is following who else from a list of Twitter account names.

 Part of a set of Twitter tools, also including [Who Says What?] (https://github.com/maxharlow/who-says-what/) and [Who Said That?] (https://github.com/maxharlow/who-said-that).